marcobellaccini/nanvault/README.md

 ### GNU/Linux

-You can download the latest binaries from the [releases page](https://github.com/marcobellaccini/nanvault/releases).
+You can download the latest binary from the [releases page](https://github.com/marcobellaccini/nanvault/releases).

-Then, you may want to copy them in some handy path (e.g.: */usr/bin*, */usr/local/bin*).

 ### macOS

 You can get the latest *darwin* build from the [releases page](https://github.com/marcobellaccini/nanvault/releases).

-Then, you may want to copy the binary in some handy path (e.g.: */usr/bin*, */usr/local/bin*).

 ### Windows